opitzconsulting/phonegap-proxy/README.md

 Features
 -----------
 - Supports iOS, Android and WP7.
-- Supports all PhoneGap APIs and PhoneGap Events.
+- Supports all PhoneGap APIs and PhoneGap Events
+- Uses Cordova-js, the common javascript behind all cordova plattform implementations.
+  The proxy client is an own platform in cordova-js, see here: [https://github.com/tigbro/incubator-cordova-js/tree/phonegap-proxy]
-- The app is build using PhoneGap Build and a build script, so it is available for all platforms
+- The app can be build using PhoneGap Build (config.xml included)
-- The server provides download links for every platform, and also allows the app to be installed from the browser of the mobile device (yes, this also works for iOS!).
+- The server is generic and runs on multiple platform (ruby, node, java)

 TODOs
 -----------